Stone and Stonework

 In even greater contrast to Grays Court is the café of Morrison’s supermarket [its toilet is next to the café].
 This is about 400 metres south east of Monk Bar.
 It is close to the trail and easy to find as it’s at the base of a chimney that is huge by York’s standards –and handsome by mine.
 Leave the trail by a part-pelicon crossing [to your left when you are just past the closest point to the Victorian chimney], then go up a short path till you get to the chimney. [trail section 5]

 Another contrast is the small, wonderful, church-run café inside Walmgate Bar [usually open 10.00 -6.00, not Sundays, phone 01904 464050, it’s “gatehousecoffee” on Facebook].
-Three of the small wonders it is full of [the barbican, portcullis and toilet] are behind the counter-bar –so ask. [trail section7]
+Three of the small wonders it is full of [the barbican, portcullis and toilet] are to the right as you enter, others are upstairs. [trail section7]

 A fourth contrast is “The Postern Gate” [unsurprisingly next to Fishergate Postern Tower and beside the trail].
 This pub is run by Wetherspoons, so it has cheap food.
 It has a terrace looking out onto the River Foss and castle walls; it is in a modern building I think fits in very well with its medieval neighbours. [trail section9]

 The Bar Convent [café-restaurant and free museum] is on the south-east corner of the crossroads just outside Micklegate Bar.
-It is in a fine Georgian building which also houses the oldest Roman Catholic nunnery in England. [trail section11]
+It is in a fine Georgian building with a lovely garden which also houses the oldest Roman Catholic nunnery in England [ https://www.bar-convent.org.uk/cafe.htm ] [trail section11]

 On the west corner of the trail, Barker Tower, on the south bank of the River Ouse [and occasionally surrounded by the Ouse], is about 20 metres of steps [down then up] from the trail.
-This medieval tower has a small, excellent but toilet-less café called the Perky Peacock; currently it may not open at weekends or late in the afternoon. [www.facebook.com/theperkypeacock may get you details] [trail section12]
+This medieval tower has a small, excellent but toilet-less café called the Perky Peacock; you may get reliable opening details from its instagram account [ https://www.instagram.com/theperkypeacockyork/?hl=en ] or its relatively inactive facebook page [trail section12]

-King’s Manor university café is cheap, good and often quiet in a fascinating old building but it may not be open [usually not weekends or after 3.00], it usually has a board out at the Manor’s gilded gates in the square opposite Bootham Bar. [trail section13]
+King’s Manor university café was cheap, good and often quiet in a fascinating old building but it is being moved to a new part of the Manor –when it is open it will probably have a board out at the Manor’s gilded gates in the square opposite Bootham Bar. [trail section13]

 There are a few benches actually on the Walls -especially in the north corner, half of them in the tower at the angle of that corner.
-The Walls trail goes past several benches in the beautiful but sometimes crowded Museum Gardens [trail section13], in the smaller and quieter Tower Gardens [south corner], in the even smaller and quieter gardens by the Red Tower [trail section9] and in Exhibition Square [trail sections1 &13].
+The Walls trail goes past or near several benches in the beautiful but sometimes crowded Museum Gardens [trail section13], in the smaller and usually quieter Tower Gardens [trail section 9], in the even smaller and quieter gardens by the Red Tower [trail sections 5 & 6] and in Exhibition Square [trail sections1 &13].
 A lovely lawn-less garden with benches has recently been created just inside the Walls at Peaseholme Green.
 The entrance to this is 80 metres from the Walls trail.
-You find this easy-to-miss entrance on your right just before the Quilt Museum if you turn right [along the pavement] where the trail comes off the Walls 300 metres south-east of Monk Bar. [trail section5]
+You find this easy-to-miss entrance on your right just before St Anthony’s Hall if you turn right [along the pavement] where the trail comes off the Walls 300 metres south-east of Monk Bar. [trail section5]

 The Victorians built toilets for men at every bar, these have gone but both sexes now have toilets at Bootham Bar [trail section1].
 Just outside the Walls, 100 metres from Micklegate Bar, are the Nunnery Lane car park toilets [turn left, staying on the pavement as you leave the city by the bar] [trail section11].
 There are no public toilets near the other bars but when the trail turns away from Clifford’s Tower [in the middle of the south corner] you can leave the trail by walking clockwise around the Tower, staying on the pavement, when the pavement ends with a car park entrance there are toilets 30 metres in front of you [trail section9].
-It is planned that all these toilets will be “upgraded” in 2014, they will then start to charge 40 pence –except to those using a special card to access the toilets for the disabled.
+All these toilets were “upgraded” in 2014 and charge 40 pence – except to those using a special card to access the toilets for the disabled.

 LINKS TO TRAIL PAGES :-